LunarWatcher/AdventureLandCpp/README.md

 Visual Studio handles this differently - keep that in mind if you get undefined references.
 This project is, however, is written with Clang, and is untested with VS.

+This is a required step with Clang and possibly GCC to link some dependencies properly.
+If this is missing, these libraries cause issues with undefined references at compile time.
+The project itself builds around C++ 17.

 # Library developer setup